Back to The Church in Exile

 • visible unity of faith.

-St. Robert Bellarmine taught that is visible like a city on a mountain: known by her public profession of faith, her , and her hierarchy.2 The faithful , therefore, is visible, though not enthroned in Rome.
+St. Robert Bellarmine teaches that is visible like a city on a mountain, known by her public profession of faith, her , and her hierarchy.[2]
+The faithful is therefore visible, though not enthroned in Rome.

 • will never teach error,